Biography: Phil “the Forecaster” Chadwick

 Trained at Queen's University as a nuclear physicist

-Meteorologist for Environment Canada since 1976 specializing in severe weather
+Meteorologist for Environment Canada since 1976 specializing in severe weather, satellite and radar meteorology and training

 An avid canoeist and naturalist